DataBooth/duckdb-utils/docs/python-api.rst

     order by
         [articles_fts].rank

-This method detects if a SQLite table uses FTS4 or FTS5, and outputs the correct SQL for ordering by relevance depending on the search type.
+This method detects if a DuckDB table uses FTS4 or FTS5, and outputs the correct SQL for ordering by relevance depending on the search type.

 The FTS4 output looks something like this: